Kinoma/kinomajs/xs6/xsedit/features/documentation/docs/develop/documentation/javascript/javascript.md

 | --- | --- | --- |
 | `Port.prototype.rotation` | `number` | |

-> This port’s current rotation, as a number in radians
+> This port’s current rotation, as a number in degrees

 `Port.prototype.scale` / `skew`